FuryCode-bit/Privacy-Preserving-Authentication-with-Verifiable-Credentials/README.md

  * ZKP

- * Blockchain to store means of verifieing issuers and revok VCs
+ * Blockchain to store means of verifying issuers and revok VCs

 ## Website